Ready, Set, Go! An Introduction to Job Matching

 Introducing job matching to your employees

-It’s important that a job matching program be a positive, non-threatening process.
+A job matching program must be a positive, non-threatening process.
 Here are some tips to achieve that:

 Leadership must communicate the program and already be successfully implementing job matching with their managers

 Don’t enforce the whole system at once.
-Find a specific starting point, and introduce it bit by bit over a year or longer.
+Find a specific starting point and introduce it gradually over a period of one year or longer.
 You may want to break your job matching process into phases and sequentially introduce each phase throughout the organization, or you may want to implement the complete process one department at a time.

-For additional tips and more extensive information let us know, and we will send you an article that includes details about leadership involvement, implementation, feedback loops, and collaborative support.
+For additional tips and more extensive information, contact us for details about leadership involvement, implementation, feedback loops, and collaborative support.